- Related links

 Correct disposal of medical sharps

-- Contact your doctor, clinic or local hospital; many health care facilities accept sharps but are not legally required to register and therefore may not appear on the list of registered sharps collection stations.
+- Contact your doctor, clinic or local hospital; many health care facilities accept sharps but are not required to register and therefore may not appear on the list of registered sharps collection stations.

 - Call a local pharmacy, hospital, diabetes educator, public health department or solid waste or streets department about local options.